ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

 |UI02|

    * *Polarity/Ionization mode*: Polarity information is required for m/z calculation.
-User can set the polarity of the metabolites in their experiment from the drop-down list or set it to Auto-detect.
+Users can set the polarity of the metabolites in their experiment from the drop-down list or set it to Auto-detect.

    * *Ionization type*: Ionization methods can affect m/z calculation.
 Drop-down provides a list of the most popular ionization types.